kujotaroooo/network-port-scanner/README.md

 | 3389 | RDP     | Remote desktop, Windows access |
 | 8080 | HTTP Alt| Alternative web server, proxies |

-## Security Implications

-### Port Scanning as a Security Tool

-1. **Reconnaissance**
-   - Identifies potential entry points
-   - Maps network services
-   - Discovers unauthorized services

-2. **Common Entry Points**
-   - Open ports can be potential "backdoors"
-   - Unpatched services may be vulnerable
-   - Default configurations might be exploitable

-3. **Best Practices for Protection**
-   - Close unnecessary ports
-   - Use firewalls
-   - Keep services updated
-   - Monitor for scanning activity

-### Defensive Measures

-1. **For System Administrators**
-   - Regular port audits
-   - Implement port knocking
-   - Use intrusion detection systems (IDS)
-   - Configure proper firewall rules

-2. **For Developers**
-   - Implement rate limiting
-   - Use secure defaults
-   - Monitor access logs
-   - Implement proper authentication

-## Legal Disclaimer

-This tool is provided for educational and authorized testing purposes only.
-Unauthorized port scanning may be illegal in many jurisdictions and can be considered a precursor to cyber attacks.
-Always:

-1. Obtain explicit permission before scanning any systems
-2. Follow your organization's security policies
-3. Comply with all applicable laws and regulations
-4. Document your testing activities
-5. Report security issues responsibly

-## License

-This tool is provided under the MIT License.
-Use at your own risk.

-## Contributing

-Feel free to submit pull requests, report bugs, or suggest features.

-## Author's Note

-Remember that port scanning is often the first step in both security assessments and cyber attacks.
-Use this tool responsibly and only on systems you own or have explicit permission to test.
-Understanding open ports and services is crucial for:

-- Network security assessments
-- System hardening
-- Vulnerability management
-- Compliance checking
-- Security architecture planning

-However, this knowledge comes with responsibility.
-Always use security tools ethically and legally.

 ## Example Outputs